abdallah0011/LandingProject/README.md

 # Landing Page Project

 The project provides a multi-section landing page with a dynamically updating navigational menu based on the amount of content that is added to the page.
-The page implements some HTML and CSS and mostly focus on JavaScript implementation.
+The page implements some HTML and CSS but mostly focuses on JavaScript.

 ## Demo-Preview
 ![Page-Demo](https://i.imgur.com/9lpBlDm.png)